zaoyang/30-days-of-vue/day-11/day-11.cq.md

 # Vue Components - Global Components

+> In today's session, we'll be building our first global Vue component.

 In the last week and a half, we’ve covered a large number of properties and features within a Vue instance.
 We’ve discussed an instance’s reactivity, its directives, methods, computed properties, watchers, and lifecycle hooks.
 For those who might have used other newer front end libraries/frameworks, you may have noticed we haven’t discussed a vital piece of modern UI development - __components__.

 ## Components